eej/Nabu-Deep-Dungeon-Adventure/README.md

 ## MSX Interrupt Handler

 Another feature of the of the MSX BIOS is that it handles the video interrupts.
 You can provide the BIOS a function pointer to it to run your own code at interrupt time, which is how Deep Dungeon Adventure does music updates.
 The MSX interrupt handler saves and restores the _full_ CPU register state via the stack, freeing MSX programmers from having to worry about register use in the their interrupt functions.
 I was frustrated by random seeming bugs in my port until I realized that the music updates were changing register states that weren't being managed by the interrupt handler I wrote for the Nabu.
-CBIOS, an open source MSX BIOS implementation, starts it's interrupt handler with the following:
+C-BIOS, an open source MSX BIOS implementation, starts its interrupt handler with the following:
 ```
 	push    hl
 	push    de